geolffrey/FlightDataPlotter/doc/source/Overview.rst

 .. code-block:: bash

-   $ python plot_params.py -f example.lfl flight_data.dat
+   $ python plot_params.py -d example.lfl flight_data.dat

 If an error occurs during processing or when parsing the LFL file an error dialog will be displayed.